nodegit/nodegit/README.md

 This update is wholly and entirely a breaking one, and older versions won't be maintained.
-For the purpose of migration, perhaps the biggest point to make is that async methods now use promises, rather than taking callbacks. additionally, lots of method and property names have changed.
+For the purpose of migration, perhaps the biggest point to make is that async methods can now use promises, rather than just taking callbacks.
+Additionally, lots of method and property names have changed.